 The investigation reflects British government concerns about Iranian use of proxies for attacks on European soil.
 Britain’s MI5 domestic intelligence service said it disrupted more than 20 potentially lethal Iran-backed plots in the year to October.

 Some security experts cautioned against reading too much organizational coherence into the claimed attacks.
-Harakat Ashab al-Yamin al-Islamia is likely “a flag of convenience rather than a coherent group,” according to security analysts, and its claims should be treated with appropriate caution.
+Some security analysts questioned whether Harakat Ashab al-Yamin al-Islamia functioned as a coherent organization, suggesting its claims required careful evaluation.